themptyone/SCNS-UCCS-Framework/src/UCCS-CORE/UCCS-CORE0000.md

 Purpose: Repeatable process framework for structured AI-human collaboration
 Integration: Full SCNS V3A2 compatibility with spatial addressing

-# CORE PHILOSOPHY: PROCESS OVER PRODUCT
+## CORE PHILOSOPHY: PROCESS OVER PRODUCT

 **SCNS ID:** `$UCCS-INF-CLAUDE:CONCEPT:PHILOSOPHY:CORE:N0390$`

-UCCS-INF-CLAUDE prioritizes repeatable process patterns over specific outcomes.
+***UCCS-INF-CLAUDE*** prioritizes repeatable process patterns over specific outcomes.
 The "secret sauce" is consistent methodology that adapts to any task while maintaining:

-• Spatial Organization (SCNS addressing)
+- Spatial Organization (SCNS addressing)
-• User Validation (Interactive confirmation loops)
+- User Validation (Interactive confirmation loops)
-• Traceable Progress (Step-by-step documentation)
+- Traceable Progress (Step-by-step documentation)
-• Adaptive Structure (Process scales to task complexity)
+- Adaptive Structure (Process scales to task complexity)

 The protocol ensures that while results may vary, the approach remains consistent and reliable.

-# CORE ETHOS: NAVIGATING CONSTANT CHANGE
+## CORE ETHOS: NAVIGATING CONSTANT CHANGE

 **SCNS ID:** `$UCCS-INF-CLAUDE:CONCEPT:ETHOS:CORE:N0400$`

-The Eternal Problem:
+**The Eternal Problem:**
-• Yesterday's solution might be obsolete by tomorrow
+- Yesterday's solution might be obsolete by tomorrow
-• Today's perfect code might need fixes next week
+- Today's perfect code might need fixes next week
-• This morning's requirements might shift by afternoon
+- This morning's requirements might shift by afternoon

-The Eternal Solution:
+**The Eternal Solution:**
-• Consistent process for tackling whatever comes up
+- Consistent process for tackling whatever comes up
-• Reliable framework for breaking down any complexity
+- Reliable framework for breaking down any complexity
-• Predictable interaction pattern regardless of the task's nature
+- Predictable interaction pattern regardless of the task's nature

 This ethos acknowledges that change is the only constant in technology and collaboration.
 Rather than fighting this reality, UCCS-INF-CLAUDE embraces it by